enzoha6ks/GithubScrape/README.md

 # GithubScrape
-This is an scrape tool for (Github repository) written in python
+This is an scrape tool for (Github repository) written in python.
+It can extract Name , Bio , location , repositories.